 Her rich graphic palette is informed by a questing, experimental spirit, a desire to engage with the urban environment, and her travels.
 As a teenager she lived in South Korea, and the visual landscape had a huge impact on her aesthetic sensibility.
 She now lives in Brixton, a borough with its fair share of exotic visual stimulae, from African textiles and street art, to a burgeoning creative scene.

-We’re delighted that Katy’s joined our fledgling collective, and we love the colour, simplicity and uncompromising boldness of her first editions.
-The future’s looking bright…
+We love the colour and uncompromising boldness of her editions – the future’s looking bright…